 4. The documentation you provide to the insurance adjuster should include receipts for all expenses incurred to prevent further damage.
 Homeowners have a duty to mitigate damages and can be reimbursed for the reasonable costs of taking precautions to prevent further damage.

 5. If your insurance policy covers additional living expenses, you should include these expenses when itemizing your loss.

 6. An inventory of all damage to your property should be provided to your insurance company’s adjuster along with receipts and pictures.
 If you prepare a video showing the condition of your property and your personal property prior to a loss, this can simplify the claims process significantly.

 8. The adjuster used by the insurance company will tend to provide estimates favorable to the insurance carrier because the adjuster knows who “butters his bread.”
-Policyholders should get estimates from contracts to compare against the insurance company adjuster’s estimation of the cost of repair.
+Policyholders should get estimates from licensed contractors to compare against the insurance company's adjuster’s estimate.

-10. If your insurance company provides a lowball estimate, you should seek legal advice from an experienced Miami homeowner insurance claims lawyer.
+10. If your insurance company provides a lowball estimate, you should seek legal advice from an experienced homeowner's insurance claims lawyer.